theGaryLarson/byte-bandits/CONTRIBUTING.md

 &nbsp; * Long names are preferred over abbreviated names.
 3. Be sure the procedures run as expected and create them only for your section unless communicating with a team member.
 4. Once it runs as expected be sure it is saved in the stored_procedures folder of the repo.
-5. Push changes to the main branch of the respository
+5. Make sure the repo is up-to-date (git status | git pull).
+Push changes to the main branch of the respository
 6. If there are issues create a branch prefixed with your initials so we can work as a team to troubleshoot.

+    Once, everything is running as expected push changes to main.
+    Always ensure you are up to date by doing a git pull prior to pushing upstream.